Does my entry have to be a romance?

 We encourage early submission of manuscripts to ensure your entry is included in this year’s contest.

 Ending at exactly 6,000 words puts me in the middle of a sentence or a scene.
 Can I add a few extra words?

 No. Your entry will be evaluated for word count before being sent out for judging.
 Entries longer than 6,000 words will be disqualified.

 Try to stop at a scene ending, a point of tension, a place with a natural lure, so the judge is left wanting more.
 If that means you your entry contains less than 6,000 words, that will not hurt you.
 But ending in the middle of a sentence might.

 Nothing fancy, just make sure it is easily readable without causing eye strain; 12 point Courier or Times works fine.
 Double-space your entry, please.
 The number of pages makes no difference.
 The words on the page are what matters.

-Give the heat level of the ENTRY, so the judges know in advance what they will experience.
+Give the heat level of the entry (not the final manuscript), so the judges know in advance what they will experience.

 When will I learn my results?

-Preliminary results will be returned and finalists announced on or around April 17, 2017.
-Winners will be announced on our website on or around May 22, 2017.
+Preliminary results will be returned and finalists announced on or around March 10, 2018.

 Winners will be announced at our Chicago Spring Fling conference dinner on April 21, 2018.
 We hope all our contest entrants will join us!